-Editor's note: It is FFS how to preconfigure the UE is stationary for S&F operation.
+- During the feeder link is unavailable, it is assumed that the S1 interface is maintained between the satellite eNB and MME. (e.g. S1 suspend/resume)

-- How the UE in Store and Forward operation is EPS attached and transitioned to the Connection suspend before the MME receives Downlink Data Notification is out of scope of this solution and will be addressed by other solutions.
+- The satellite eNB shall Store and Forward the received message between the UE and MME.

-Editor's note: It is FFS that how the only eNB onboard satellite can be EPS attached and transitioned to the Connection suspend.
+- It is assumed that the UE communicate with the same serving satellite based on the satellite ID broadcasted from the serving satellite during the attach procedure.

-Editor's note: It is FFS that how to manage S1 interface connection regarding S&F during the connection between eNB and MME is interrupted.
+- The eNB and MME know that they support S&F operation each other based on the pre-configuration or in the S1 SETUP REQUET and S1 SETUP RESPONSE message, the eNB and the MME indicate to each other that they support S&F operation.Editor's note: It is FFS that how to manage S1 interface connection regarding S&F during the connection between eNB and MME is interrupted and will be determined by RAN3.

-The solution reuses the User Plane CIoT EPS Optimisation functionality including Connection Suspend procedure and Connection Resume procedure.
+The solution reuses Control Plane CIoT EPS Optimisation and the User Plane CIoT EPS Optimisation functionality including Connection Suspend procedure and Connection Resume procedure.
 Also, functions for High latency communication are reused to invoke extended buffering of MT data at the S-GW when the UE is not reachable.

 When the MME receives Downlink Data Notification from S-GW, MME cannot know whether and when the downlink data can be forwarded to the serving satellite that is associated with the MME because the MME does not aware whether feeder link is available.
 Also, S-GW cannot know how long it should buffer the data before the feeder link available.